ComposableFi/composable/frame/staking-rewards/README.md

 Position owner may increase lock time.

-It can set configure o the same time or larger possible.
+It can set configure to the same time or larger possible.

 She can decrease a time lock only after a position was expired.